"Introduction to dental medications

 Medical Editor: John P. Cunha, DO, FACOEP

-Acidul (sodium fluoride) Chewable is fluoride tablets used as a dental cavity preventive in pediatric patients in areas where the drinking water fluoride level does not exceed 0.6 ppm F. This medication is available in generic form.
-Common side effects include allergic rash.
+Acidul (sodium fluoride) Chewable is fluoride tablets used as a dental cavity preventive in pediatric patients in areas where the drinking water fluoride level does not exceed 0.6 ppm F. Acidul is available in generic form.
+Side effects of Acidul are uncommon but may include:

 Dose of Acidul ranges from 0.25 mg to 1 mg, depending on the child's age, and the amount of fluoride in their drinking water.
 Acidul may interact with other drugs.
 Tell your doctor all medications and supplements your child uses.
 This medication is intended for children age 6 months to 16 years and is unlikely to be used during pregnancy or breastfeeding; consult your doctor.